top of page

 Learning Objectives

-1. Understand the meaning of the EMA depending on relational, sexual, gender, and cultural factors.
+1. Describe the meaning of the EMA depending on relational, sexual, gender, and cultural factors.

-2. Use the four session assessment protocol for a comprehensive assessment of the injured partner, involved partner, and their relationship.
+2. Apply the four-session assessment protocol for a comprehensive assessment of the injured partner, involved partner, and their relationship.

-3. Create a treatment plan based on individual and couple goals.
+3. Design a treatment plan based on individual and couple goals.

-4. Develop a genuine narrative about the EMA which is accepted by both partners.
+4. Create a genuine narrative about the EMA which is accepted by both partners.

 References